A man who wears many hats―but not at the same time, of course.

 A lady who can handle anything with grace.

 Shari has been in property management for over 35 years, and has been a licensed Principal Broker in the State of Oregon for the past 10 years.
 Having spent many years in Kauai working with various rental companies, Shari has a vast knowledge of managing all aspects of vacation rental properties.
 Since moving to Bend in 2002, Shari has expanded into long term, multi-family and furnished monthly rentals.
 Shari joined My Lucky House in November of 2015 as Operations Manager and Managing Principal Broker.
-Shari is married and has 3 grown sons, 3 granddaughters and a wiener dog named Woody.
+Shari is married and has 3 grown sons, 3 granddaughters, and a wiener dog named Lucy.